antimof/UxPlay/README.md

 and (unlike with a true AppleTV), the client cannot run a http connection on the server instead of streaming content from one on the client.**

+### Possibility for using hardware-accelerated h264 video-decoding, if available.

 UxPlay uses [GStreamer](https://gstreamer.freedesktop.org) Plugins for rendering audio and video, This means that video and audio are supported "out of the box", using a choice of plugins.
 AirPlay streams video in h264 format: gstreamer decoding is plugin agnostic, and uses accelerated GPU hardware